Cleomenes II: Life and reign

 Cleomenes was the second son of king Cleombrotus I (r.
 380–371), who belonged to the Agiad dynasty, one of the two royal families of Sparta (the other being the Eurypontids).
 Cleombrotus died fighting Thebes at the famous Battle of Leuctra in 371.
 His eldest son Agesipolis II succeeded him, but he died soon after in 370.
 Cleomenes' reign was instead exceptionally long, lasting 60 years and 10 months according to Diodorus of Sicily, a historian of the 1st century BC.
 In a second statement, Diodorus nevertheless tells that Cleomenes II reigned 34 years, but he confused him with his namesake Cleomenes I (r.
 524–490).

 Despite the outstanding length of his reign, very little can be said about Cleomenes.
 He has been described by modern historians as a "nonentity".
 Perhaps that the apparent weakness of Cleomenes inspired the negative opinion of the hereditary kingship at Sparta expressed by Aristotle in his Politics (written between 336 and 322).
-However, Cleomenes may have focused on internal politics within Sparta, because military duties were apparently given to the Eurypontid Agesilaus II (r.
+However, Cleomenes may have focused on internal politics within Sparta, because military duties were apparently given to the Eurypontids Agesilaus II (r.
 400–c.360), Archidamus III (r.
 360–338), and Agis III (r.
 338–331).
 As the Spartans notably kept their policies secret from foreign eyes, it would explain the silence of ancient sources on Cleomenes.
 Another explanation is that his duties were assumed by his elder son Acrotatus, described as a military leader by Diodorus, who mentions him in the aftermath of the Battle of Megalopolis in 331, and again in 315.

 Cleomenes' only known deed was his chariot race victory at the Pythian Games in Delphi in 336.
 In the following autumn, he gave the small sum of 510 drachmas for the reconstruction of the Temple of Apollo at Delphi, which had been destroyed by an earthquake in 373.
 Cleomenes might have made this gift as a pretext to go to Delphi and engage in informal diplomacy with other Greek states, possibly to discuss the consequences of the recent assassination of the Macedonian king Philip II.

 One short witticism of Cleomenes regarding cockfighting is preserved in the Moralia, written by the philosopher Plutarch in the early 2nd century AD:

 As Acrotatus died before Cleomenes, the latter's grandson Areus I succeeded him while still very young, so Cleomenes' second son Cleonymus acted as regent until Areus' majority.
 Some modern scholars also give Cleomenes a daughter named Archidamia, who played an important role during Pyrrhus' invasion of the Peloponnese, but the age difference makes it unlikely.